Braniff (1983–1990): New Braniff prepares for launch

 However, retired Braniff Airways pilots Captain Jack Morton and Captain Glenn Shoop proposed launching a new Braniff that would operate on its own under the famed and well-known Braniff moniker.
 The two pilots created a business plan that said the new carrier could operate Boeing 727-200s at 5 cents per available seat mile.
 Initial offering of the prospectus drew little interest, but Captain Shoop contacted Dallas businessman Bruce Leadbetter, who contacted Hyatt Hotels Chairman Jay Pritzker.
 Mr. Pritzker was interested in the Morton/Shoop Braniff proposal and agreed to discuss a possible deal.

 Once convinced, Pritzker submitted a letter of intent, in April 1983, to Judge John Flower's bankruptcy court in Ft Worth, Texas, that was administering the Airways' and Braniff International Corporation's proceedings.
 Airways' management was not interested in the plan but was eventually cajoled into agreeing that it was the best course of action for Airways' employees, and creditors.
 Airways' board of directors approved the Hyatt plan on May 12, 1983, exactly one year after the cessation of operations of Airways.
-Creditors and labor groups accepted and approved the new plan by September 1983, and then Braniff was quickly becoming a reality.
+Creditors and labor groups accepted and approved the new plan by September 1983.

-If there was ever a group of dedicated employees to admire it was the Braniff Family.
-Once again, they were called to help Braniff and many came to get the new airline flying again.
-Countless hours of free labor were given to the new venture.
-A renewed Braniff Spirit was in charge now and it was clear that the future would hold only the best for the new Braniff.